Comparative evaluation of point process forecasts: Extended simulation study

-for $s \in \real^2$, we chose the exponential covariance $C(s,t) = \frac 14 \exp(-\Vert s - t \Vert^2)$ and $\mu$ such that $\lambda_\mathrm{LGCP} = \lambda$ holds.
-The Thomas process is a cluster process which arises from an inhomogeneous Poisson process as parent and a random number of cluster points which are drawn from a normal distribution centered at its parent point.
-As intensity of the parent process we choose $\frac{\lambda}{2}$ and the number of points per cluster follow a Poisson distribution with parameter $2$.
-The location of each cluster point is determined by a normal distribution which is centered at the parent point and where the components are uncorrelated and have standard deviation $0.05$.
-As a result of the clustering, the intensity of the Thomas process is only approximately equal to $\lambda$.
+\item An inhomogeneous Thomas cluster process, see e.g.\ \citet[Chapter~6]{Illianetal2008}.
+This is a cluster process which arises from an inhomogeneous Poisson point process as parent and a random number of cluster points which are drawn from a normal distribution centred at its parent point.
+As intensity of the parent process we choose $2 f_0 / 3$ and the number of points per cluster follows a Poisson distribution with parameter $3/2$.
+The location of each cluster point is determined by a normal distribution which is centred at the parent point and where the components are uncorrelated and have standard deviation $0.05$.
+As a result of the clustering, the intensity of the Thomas process is only approximately equal to $f_0$. \end{enumerate}

-The results of the third and fourth experiment are given in the right part of Figure~\ref{fig:simALL4}.
-The overall behaviour of average score differences is the same as in the previous two experiments (same figure), but the variation increases, in particular for $f_3$.
-As shown in Table~\ref{tab:simCoxThomas}, the results of DM tests are similar to the previous two experiments, as well, although the probabilities of preferring $f_0$ (first row) decrease substantially.
-An intuitive reason for this is that clustering, which is a feature of the LGCP and the Thomas process, complicates the distinction between different intensity forecasts.
-In contrast, the inhibition of the Gaussian DPP seems to facilitate the comparison, see Table~\ref{tab:simPPPDPP}.
-An increase in sample size from $N=20$ to $N=50$ can compensate for clustering and leads to more definitive preferring probabilities for the LGCP and Thomas process, as shown in Table~\ref{tab:simCoxThomas_increased}.